For New Members

 The Maine Jung Center is a supportive community devoted to personal growth and the pursuit of a meaningful life through study of the work of C. G. Jung.

 When many of us attended our first programs here, we can remember being a bit confused or intimidated by some of the “jargon”.
 These days, we do our best to use plain language, and foster a community where all are comfortable asking questions . . . but since there is still some unique terminology, we hope these paragraphs may put you more at ease.

 Jung’s work alone fills 18 volumes and many others have clarified and expanded on his theories.
 As a whole this represents a large and rich body of work that can at first seem overwhelming, not unlike being lost in an enchanted forest.
 However, there is comfort in knowing that you’re not alone as you make your way.

 Since these psychic structures are unconscious and involve complexity that is beyond a literal explanation or understanding we can know and relate to them only through symbols.
-To Jung symbols transcend the opposites of our experienced world and join our inner and outer experience.
+To Jung, symbols transcend the opposites of our experienced world and join together our inner and outer experience.

 At the Maine Jung Center we use Jungian concepts to enrich our process of individuation through the study of symbolic representations of our inner world as it is reflected in the world’s religions, sciences, fairy tales, mythology, music, and the written and visual arts.

 Please see below for some helpful resources to get you started: